MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-files.md

 # JSON files

 When you start a new AL project, two JSON files; the `app.json` file and the `launch.json` file are generated automatically.
 The `app.json` file contains information about the extension that you're building, such as publisher information and specifies the minimum version of base application objects that the extension is built on.
 Often, the `app.json` file is referred as the manifest.
 The `launch.json` file contains information about the server that the extension launches on.
-The `launch.json` file has multiple configuration options.
+The `launch.json` file has multiple configuration options available, for example, for snapshot debugging and attach debugging.
 For more information, see [Launch JSON files](devenv-json-launch-file.md).

 > [!NOTE]
 > For information about data migration and creating a `migration.json` file, see [The Migration.json File](devenv-migration-json-file.md).